manchunlam/my_sandbox/README.md

     therefore, `bootstrap-app` is loaded before `models`
     * `app.js` initializes a Backbone model, therefore the model definition must be required beforehand
+4. To use JST, the gem `ejs` is needed in the Rails app.
+5. For asset pipeline to work,
+    1. The templates path must be added to `config.assets.paths`
+    2. Require templates directory in `application.js`

 ## Backbone Model